Home Page

 To release the loop, the release line

-(lighter line) is pulled (assisted by pushing up at the foot) and this
+(lighter line in this boat) is pulled (assisted by pushing up at the foot) and this

-pulls the loop up and back (photo 4) so that the sail comes down
+pulls the loop up and back (photo below right) so that the sail comes down

 when pulled at the foot.